brotherID/CosumeApi/README.md

 # ConsumeApi
-restTemplate
+restTemplate,
-return message error if api is not valid consume post Api
+return message error if api is not valid, consume post Api,